Abdul-Rehman-Khan/ONCARE-main/README.md

 ## ON CARE.
 User Management System
-A web app that allows users to get registered and sign up for managing users.
+A web app that allows users to get registered for managing users.

 ## System/Tools Requirements